alineraldi/Expense-Tracker-Java/README.md

 A simple command-line application in Java for tracking personal expenses.
 This program allows users to manage their finances by adding, updating, and deleting expenses, as well as viewing summaries of their spending.

+This is a project idea from <a href="https://roadmap.sh/projects/expense-tracker">BackEnd Projects on Roadmaps.sh</a>.

 ---

 ## Features